PeterChou1/GSOC2024ClangDoc/Readme.md

 #### What clang-doc can learn from Hdoc

-Hdoc features an out of the box search functionality that doxygen doesn't have I believe hdoc would provide a nice reference implementation for the search functionality for html output of clang-doc
+Hdoc features an out of the box search functionality that doxygen doesn't have which I believe would provide a nice reference implementation for the search functionality for html output of clang-doc